Claude Code

 > **Note:** In an interactive terminal, if you omit both `--global` and `--project`, the CLI asks whether to install for this project or globally before continuing.
 See [Project versus global scope](/sonarqube-cli/integrations/integrations.md#project-versus-global-scope).

-> **Note:** You can run this in either order: install per-machine first (`--global`) and then per-project, or the other way around.
+> **Note:** Run the commands in either order: install per-machine first (`--global`) and then per-project, or the other way around.
 When a global hook is detected during a project install, the per-project secrets hook is skipped to avoid duplicate scans.

 ```bash